 David Moore recorded: “The first ditch for irrigation taken from Ogden river was taken out by Ezra Chase, Ambrose Shaw & Charlis Hubbard 1849.”

-In the spring of 1849 these men including Ezra’s sons, Wells and Henry, ages 19 and 17, turned water from Ogden River into a “swale” or an old creek bed (later named Mill Creek) and made the first ditch for irrigation out of the swale.
+In the spring of 1849 these men including Ezra’s sons, Wells and Henry, ages 19 and 17, turned water from Ogden River into a “swale” or an old, dry creek bed and made the first ditch for irrigation.
 Ambrose Shaw explained in an 1899 affidavit that they made a dam in the Ogden River at the head of a “swale” since known as Mill Creek which flowed in a westerly direction for 2 miles to their farm lands (this would extend almost to Wall Avenue where Ambrose Shaw had his farm), and that they constructed ditches and laterals tapering and intersecting the “swale”, and that the “swale”, ditches and laterals have been maintained since 1849 to the present (1899).